whitallee/animal-family-backend/README.md

     - check all admin/auth endpoints for a return
     - will need to add a dupe check when changing ownership

+    - modularize common checks and actions in routes to reduce repitition

 - Add CreateAnimalAndEnclosure and/or CreateEnclosureAndAnimalsssss for simultaneous creation
 - Add UpdateUser and UpdateSubject functions and routes to all service
     - handleUserUpdateAnimalOwner (needs to send a request for another user to accept)